cttlfsh/GGJ2021/README.md

 |`feature-networking/*` |feature branches for the networking of the game.
 Name the mechanic after the `/`, e.g. `feature-networking/restart-game`.
 Merge into stable when finished working on the feature  |
 |`feature-ui/*` |feature branches for the UI of the game.
 Name the mechanic after the `/`, e.g. `feature-ui/game-ui`.
 Merge into stable when finished working on the feature  |
 |`feature-level-design/*` |feature branches for the networkingof the game.
 Name the mechanic after the `/`.
 Merge into stable when finished working on the feature  |

+If possible, avoid working on the same feature in two or more people to avoid to have to push different things on the same branch.